Surplus staffing

 Your school must give you at least 1 months’ notice that you’re to be redeployed.
 During the notice period, they must work with you help you find other employment.
 This includes allowing reasonable paid time to attend interviews.

-You’re entitled to a minimum of 1 month’s written notice of the redundancy, otherwise your school must make sure you redundancy payment includes 1 month’s pay in lieu of notice.
+You are entitled to a minimum of 1 month’s written notice of the redundancy, otherwise your school must make sure you redundancy payment includes 1 month’s pay in lieu of notice.

 Other components of the redundancy package depend on the length of continuous service and your number of dependants, as set out in clause 8.4 of the collective agreement.

-Clause 8.4 Special Residential Schools’ Collective Agreement
+Clause 8.4 – Specialist Residential Schools’ Collective Agreement

-Further information
+More information

 Find out more about provisional staffing entitlement notices and resourcing of surplus staffing, including funding support available from the Ministry of Education.

-Or visit the New Zealand School Trustees Association (NZSTA) website for more information on surplus staffing.
+Visit the New Zealand School Trustees Association (NZSTA) website for more information on surplus staffing.

-Surplus staffing – NZSTA website(external link)
+Surplus staffing – NZSTA(external link)

 Last reviewed: Has this been useful?
 Give us your feedback